-At last year's annual meeting of shareholders, over 85% of votes cast approved the "say on pay" proposal regarding the compensation awarded to named executive officers.
+At last year's annual meeting of shareholders, over 98% of votes cast approved the "say on pay" proposal regarding the compensation awarded to named executive officers.
 The Compensation Committee and the Board take into account the results of the "say on pay" vote as they consider the design of the executive compensation program and policies.

-There were no changes made to the Company's executive compensation program in direct response to the 2017 "say on pay" voting results.
-Management continues to engage in outreach to the Company's governance shareholders to discuss compensation policies and practices and emerging issues.
+There were no changes made to the Company's executive compensation program in direct response to the 2018 "say on pay" voting results.
+Members of management and the Board continue to engage in outreach to the Company's shareholders to discuss governance and compensation policies and practices and emerging

-QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING
+QUESTIONS AND ANSWERS ABOUT THE ANNUAL MFFTING